IgoRamli/serverless-demo/k8s/README.md

 ## Setting up Google Kubernetes Engine Manually

 This repository uses Terraform to set up Kubernetes Engine.
+We highly recommend you to use Terraform as primary means of managing k8s.
 If you prefer to set up Kubernetes manually, you can follow this guide:

 ### Prerequisite